Daily Living on a Grief Journey

 ***Do your homework on how you are going to pay for the car.
 Will you finance it?
 Will you buy it outright?
 Talk to your bank and get an interest rate before you go to the finance department at the dealership.
 Often times the dealer will match the rate you bring to them.

 ***Say goodbye to your old car if you are trading it in that day.
 This was the hardest part for me.
-There I sat with the salesman as he was wishing me congratulations and asking if I was happy with the new vehicle and all I could do was nod because I was starring at my old car ready to burst into tears.
+As the salesman was wishing me congratulations and asking if I was happy with the new vehicle, all I could do was nod because I was starring at my old car ready to burst into tears.
 This was the car that had 11 years of memories of our family trips, emergency room runs, vacations, singing and laughing, friends and celebrations and I felt like I was betraying the car.
-Really I was letting go of those attached moments that I knew would be gone when I drove off that lot.
+It was putting those memories into an envelope not to be opened again; letting go of those attached moments that I knew would be gone driving off the lot.
 I talked to another widow friend of mine and she went through a similar happening except it was on the showroom floor.
 She was standing there crying and her salesman assured her she had done a good job, by herself, and she should feel good about it.
 Nice guy in my opinion.

 ***Read the manual!
 The car I bought has a cheat sheet manual about 8-10 pages long.
 Good thing because I put the emergency brake on and when I went to release it, the hood popped open!
 Get to know your car because there may not be anyone else around when you have a problem.